SmartTokenLabs/TokenScript/doc/design_paper.md

 It's unlikely any scalability plan will not involve the participation of dapp browsers and wallets.
 They results in situation that dapps could not take care of the payment side with whatever advanced javascript they can supply.

-## address the "Integrate the web" need
+## Address the "Integrate the web" need

 We trace the reason that the web is poorly integrated to the only link between the units of the web, i.e. URL links.
 A link carries no business process, authentication or trust relationship.
 There are no anchoring points for integration on links.